MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pipelines.md

 ```

 You can also pipe the byte-stream data to the **stdin** stream of another
 native command.
-The following example download a zipped TAR file using
+The following example downloads a zipped TAR file using
 `curl`.
 The downloaded file data is streamed to the `tar` command to
 extract the contents of the archive.